 Starting your own business and being self-employed means that you are solely responsible for your income.
 Assuming that you’re not employed alongside starting your new business, you need to be sure that you have the funds to make this venture work.
 You might want to consider a merchant cash advance to ensure that your business hits the ground running.
 This offers a more flexible way to fund your business than the traditional business bank loan.

 As well as funding your business, you need to make sure that you have enough of an emergency fund so that you can survive for a good few months if your new business doesn’t take off as well as you’d expected.
+If you are building up a not for profit business, then make sure that you are aware of the all the non profit funding methods available to you.

 Make sure there is a market for you